Living in Miami, we are privileged with beautiful weather all year round. Here are the most popular places in which our residents choose to live.

 Coral Gables/Coconut Grove

-Coral Gables and the Grove are made up of mostly quiet residential areas best suited to families or those looking for a house or duplex.
+Coral Gables and Coconut Grove are made up of mostly quiet residential areas best suited to families or those looking for a house or duplex.
 It has the most neighborhood-type feel of any of the Miami living areas and is great for dog walking or raising children.
 Nightlife is centered around CocoWalk, an open-air plaza with bars, great restaurants and shopping, as well as Miracle Mile.
 Historic establishments like The Biltmore and the University of Miami undergraduate campus make this area of Miami desirable for young families.
 The hospital is accessible by Metrorail or is a quick 15-minute commute by car.

 Just a few minutes from the Health District, the condos of coastal Downtown Miami are popular options among residents.
 Pricing is slightly more affordable than Brickell with similar amenities.
 Downtown has some large department stores, supermarkets, many dining options and night life, as well as parks with waterfront views and high rise condos on the bay.
 Nightlife abounds in Downtown, with frequent games or concerts at the American Airlines Arena, shows at the Adrienne Arsht Center for the Performing Arts, and the shops/restaurants at Bayside.

 In contrast to what people may see in movies or on TV, residents of the beach see it more as a quiet ocean-side community.
-Free time can be spent people-watching on Ocean Ave and Lincoln Road, jogging along South Pointe Park and the beach, and at free outdoor concerts and movies at the New World Symphony.
+Free time can be spent people watching on Ocean Drive and Lincoln Road, jogging along South Pointe Park and the beach, and at free outdoor concerts and movies at the New World Symphony.
 There are a few all-inclusive high-rise buildings within a resident's budget, but there are also many smaller duplexes and townhouses to choose from.
 The buildings on the beach are generally older than those in Brickell, so all of the added amenities (pool, gym, etc. ) may not necessarily be included.
 Most residents choose to live on West Ave along the bay and live in 650 West, The Waverly of South Beach, The Flamingo, or Mirador 1000/1200.
 Although there is no public transportation from the beach to the hospital, it is a quick commute down the Macarthur Causeway with cruise ships, celebrity homes, and water on either side.